MAGALA-RICHARD/apsimNGpy-documentations/doc/preview.rst

    Depending on your environment, you may need to close the GUI window to continue or follow the prompts shown after termination.

+.. admonition:: Final note on Model inspections

+    The inspection methods demonstrated in these tutorials are intended to support users during the initial setup phase—particularly when creating or validating a base APSIM file before running experiments or simulations.
+    These tools help users understand the model structure, verify parameter locations, and confirm that intended edits are correctly targeted.
+They are not meant to be used inside repeated or large-scale simulation loops; rather, they serve as a prerequisite step for ensuring confidence in model configuration prior to automated workflows.